How Race-Based Policies Are Harming South Africa: Ernst Roets

 And the point is that we need to move away from race-based systems.

-Uh, and that doesn't mean pretending that there are no differences between people.
+And that doesn't mean pretending that there are no differences between people.

-So recognizing culture is a good thing, and recognizing that people have an affinity for protection of their culture, preserving their languages and so forth, that's good.
+And recognizing that people have an affinity for protection of their culture, preserving their languages and so forth, that's good.

 The English tried that in South Africa, it failed.

-The Africaners tried that in South Africa it failed, and now the ANC is trying that and it failed again.
+And now the ANC is trying that and it failed again.

 And so we need to move away from that.

-The thing that a lot of the people in our audience will be most familiar with in terms of the news cycle in South Africa, is these discussions of the farm murders and this increased murder rate.
+The thing that a lot of the people in our audience will be most familiar with in terms of the news cycle in South Africa is these discussions of the farm murders and this increased murder rate.

 And can you just briefly explain the reality of that?